 The risk to animals

-Animal disease organisms can survive in foodstuffs.
+Organisms that cause animal disease can survive in foodstuffs.
 Food preparation processes do not destroy all infectious agents.
 Animals eating foods that contain or have been in contact with animal material may be exposed to these infectious agents and a disease outbreak can result.
-The 2001 foot and mouth disease out break in the UK resulted from animals being fed food wastes containing animal material.
+The 2001 foot and mouth disease out break in the UK and the 2018-19 African Swine Fever global spread have both been associated with animals being fed food wastes containing animal material.